-The future of work requires a new type of manager, one who challenges the status quo and is willing to abandon 20th century ‘best practices’.
-There will be a move to flatter hierarchy as millennials are great team players and see hierarchies as outdated.
+Of course, the future of work also requires a new type of manager, one who challenges the status quo and is willing to abandon old and tired practices that are ‘so 20th century’.
+As millennials are great team players who don’t do well with traditional authority, it only makes sense that old hierarchies finally come to an end as well.
 They are result-driven and expect their managers to be the same.
 The managers of the future offer employees opportunities to develop new skills and explore new positions.

 We also offer customised keynotes.
 Existing lectures can be adjusted to your requirements, or we can develop a new keynote that is specifically tailored to what you need.